Kirit049-RW/Kirit049-RW/README.md

 ## I'm a French Student !

-- 🌱 I’m currently coding in javascript
+- 🌱 I’m a backend developer, coding in javascript
 - ⚡ Fun fact: I love to watch anime and to listen music

 ### Connect with me :